-□ You have the right to ask to restrict uses or disclosures of your information for treatment, payment, or health care operations.
+- □ You have the right to ask to restrict uses or disclosures of your information for treatment, payment, or health care operations.
 You also have the right to ask to restrict disclosures to family members or to others who are involved in your health care or payment for your health care.
 We may also have policies on dependent access that authorize your dependents to request certain restrictions.
-Please note that while we will try to honor your request and will permit requests consistent with our policies, we are not required to agree to any restriction. ☐ You have the right to ask to receive confidential communications of information in a different manner or at a different place (for example, by sending information to a P.O.
+Please note that while we will try to honor your request and will permit requests consistent with our policies, we are not required to agree to any restriction. - □ You have the right to ask to receive confidential communications of information in a different manner or at a different place (for example, by sending information to a P.O.
 Box instead of your home address).
 We will accommodate reasonable requests where a disclosure of all or part of your health information otherwise could endanger you.
-In certain circumstances, we will accept your verbal request to receive confidential communications; however, we may also require you confirm your request in writing.
+In certain circumstances, we will accept your verbal request to receive confidential communications, however; we may also require you confirm your request in writing.
 In addition, any requests to modify or cancel a previous confidential communication request must be made in writing.
-Mail your request to the address listed below.
-You have the right to see and obtain a copy of certain health information we maintain about you such as claims and case or medical management records.
+Mail your request to the address listed below. - □ You have the right to see and obtain a copy of certain health information we maintain about you such as claims and case or medical management records.
 If we maintain your health information electronically, you will have the right to request that we send a copy of your health information in an electronic format to you.
 You can also request that we provide a copy of your information to a third party that you identify.
-In some cases you may receive a summary of this health information.
+In some cases, you may receive a summary of this health information.
 You must make a written request to inspect and copy your health information or have your information sent to a third party.
 Mail your request to the address listed below.
 In certain limited circumstances, we may deny your request to inspect and copy your health information.
 If we deny your request, you may have the right to have the denial reviewed.
-We may charge a reasonable fee for any copies. ☐ You have the right to ask to amend certain health information we maintain about you such as claims and case or medical management records, if you believe the health information about you is wrong or incomplete.
+We may charge a reasonable fee for any copies.

+- □ You have the right to ask to amend certain health information we maintain about you such as claims and case or medical management records, if you believe the health information about you is wrong or incomplete.
 Your request must be in writing and provide the reasons for the requested amendment.
 Mail your request to the address listed below.
-If we deny your request, you may have a statement of your disagreement added to your health information. ☐ You have the right to receive an accounting of certain disclosures of your information made by us during the six years prior to your request.
-This accounting will not include disclosures of information made: (i) for treatment, payment, and health care operations purposes; (ii) to you or pursuant to your authorization; and (iii) to correctional institutions or law enforcement officials; and (iv) other disclosures for which federal law does not require us to provide an accounting. ☐ You have the right to a paper copy of this notice.
+If we deny your request, you may have a statement of your disagreement added to your health information. - □ You have the right to receive an accounting of certain disclosures of your information made by us during the six years prior to your request.
+This accounting will not include disclosures of information made: (i) for treatment, payment, and health care operations purposes; (ii) to you or pursuant to your authorization; and (iii) to correctional institutions or law enforcement officials; and (iv) other disclosures for which federal law does not require us to provide an accounting. - □ You have the right to a paper copy of this notice.
 You may ask for a copy of this notice at any time.
 Even if you have agreed to receive this notice electronically, you are still entitled to a paper copy of this notice.
-If we maintain a website for your particular health plan, you may also obtain a copy of this notice on your health plan website, such as www.welcometouhc.com/sfhss.
-Exercising Your Rights ☐ Contacting your Health Plan.
-If you have any questions about this notice or want information about exercising your rights, please call the toll-free member phone number on the back of your health plan ID card or you may contact a UnitedHealth Group Customer Call Center
+If we maintain a website, we will post a copy of the revised notice on our website.
+You may also obtain a copy of this notice on your website, wews.welcometouhc.com/sfhss.